-We entered into an employment agreement with Mr. Heyman, dated as of January 26, 2015, and amended and restated as of August 4, 2017, pursuant to which Mr. Heyman serves as our Chief Executive Officer, reporting to our Board.
-Mr. Heyman's agreement provides for a base salary fixed by our Board (which was increased to \$735,000 for 2022) and eligibility to receive an annual bonus under the Company's Annual Incentive Plan, as determined at the sole discretion of our Board.
-Mr. Heyman's employment agreement provided for an initial target bonus opportunity equal to 50% of base salary.
-For additional information with respect to Mr. Heyman's annual bonus opportunity for 2022, see "Annual Cash Bonuses" in the Compensation Discussion and Analysis herein.
-Mr. Heyman's employment agreement also provides that Mr. Heyman is entitled to be reimbursed for his pro rata share of the maintenance and storage costs of a private airplane used to travel between his residence and the Company's executive offices.
+We entered into an employment agreement with Mr. Heyman pursuant to which Mr. Heyman serves as our Chief Executive Officer, reporting to our Board.
+Mr. Heyman's agreement provides for a base salary fixed by our Board of \$735,000 and eligibility to receive an annual bonus under the Company's Annual Incentive Plan, as determined at the sole discretion of our Board.
+Mr. Heyman's employment agreement provided for a target annual bonus opportunity equal to 125% of base salary.
+For additional information with respect to Mr. Heyman's annual bonus opportunity for 2023, see "Annual Cash Bonuses" in the Compensation Discussion and Analysis herein.
+Mr. Heyman's employment agreement also provides that Mr. Heyman is entitled to be reimbursed for his pro rata share of the maintenance and storage costs of a private airplane used for business travel between his residence and the Company's executive offices, subject to an annual cap of \$250,000.
 See "Perquisites and Other Benefits" in the Compensation Discussion and Analysis for additional details on Mr. Heyman's perquisites.
-Mr. Heyman's agreement had an initial term of five years until August 4, 2022 and will be renewed automatically for further one-year renewal terms unless either party gives notice of its intention not to renew the agreement at least 60 days before the expiration of the current term.
-Mr. Heyman's agreement also provides for severance benefits in the event of termination of his employment in certain cases, as described below under "Termination and Change in Control Provisions - Severance."
+Mr. Heyman's agreement provides for severance benefits in the event of termination of his employment in certain cases, as described below under "Termination and Change in Control Provisions - Severance."

-Michael Carlet Offer Letter
+Michael Carlet Employment Agreement

-We entered into an offer letter agreement with Mr. Carlet (dated as of October 7, 2014, and amended as of August 4, 2017), pursuant to which Mr. Carlet serves as our Chief Financial Officer.
-Mr. Carlet's agreement provides for a base salary fixed by our Board (which was increased to \$400,000 for 2022), and eligibility to receive an annual bonus (with an initial target bonus opportunity of 30% of base salary) based on the achievement of individual and Company performance objectives.
-For additional information with respect to Mr. Carlet's annual bonus opportunity for 2022, see "Annual Cash Bonuses" in the Compensation Discussion and Analysis.
+We entered into an employment agreement with Mr. Carlet pursuant to which Mr. Carlet serves as our Chief Financial Officer.
+Mr. Carlet's agreement provides for a base salary fixed by our Board of \$415,000 with eligibility to receive an annual bonus with an initial target bonus opportunity of 80% of base salary subject to change each year based on Board discretion.
+For additional information with respect to Mr. Carlet's annual bonus opportunity for 2023, see "Annual Cash Bonuses" in the Compensation Discussion and Analysis.
 Mr. Carlet's agreement also provides for severance benefits in the event of termination of his employment under certain circumstances, as described below under "Termination and Change in Control Provisions - Severance."